HOW FREE ARE WE?

 Here’s the deal.
-AILA is an 8-free brand.
-Since its 2013 entry into the beauty and nail care space, AILA has been an 8-free brand.
-That means, AILA is free of the eight most commonly found potentially toxic chemicals in nail polish.
-The 8-free distinction is one of many other distinctions that makes it an optimal choice for those who place a premium on monitoring what they put on their bodies.
-The truth is though, AILA can easily be labeled 10-free (which seems to be the latest magic number in nail polish marketing).
-We could also truthfully say AILA is free of lead, animal byproducts, ethyl tosylamide, xylene, turpentine, cyanide, and bananas and subsequently say we are a 17-free brand.
+AILA is constantly working to improve our products.
+Since its 2013 entry into the beauty and nail care space, AILA has been free of the most commonly found potentially toxic chemicals in nail polish.
+This distinction is one of many other distinctions that makes AILA an optimal choice for those who place a premium on monitoring what they put on their bodies.
+The truth is, AILA can easily be labeled 11-free (which seems to be the latest magic number in nail polish marketing).
+We could also truthfully say AILA is free of lead, animal byproducts, turpentine, cyanide, and bananas and subsequently say we are a 17-free brand.
 We could go back to the inception of nail polish and say we are free of more than 25 chemicals that were formally used to produce nail polish.

 Where does it end?

 Unfortunately, some brands are going back decades and claiming to be free of chemicals that haven’t been used in nail polishes for years, and taking advantage of the fact that consumers have no idea how polishes were historically constituted.
 AILA will not constantly change its -free classifications to compete with brands using this marketing loophole to say their product is somehow superior.
 It’s an exercise in futility.